Best Practice Approaches

 A. Summary Listing of Practice Examples

-See Figure 1.
+|See Figure 1.
 Each practice name is linked to a detailed description report.

-State Practice Examples of State Oral Health Coalitions and Collaborative Partnerships
+1. State Oral Health Coalitions

 2. Collaborative Partnerships Developed through Commissions and Task Forces